The Daily Stormer: Luciana Berger

-The Daily Stormer orchestrates what it calls a "Troll Army", involved in Internet trolling.
+The Daily Stormer orchestrated what it calls a "Troll Army", involved in Internet trolling.
 It came to attention in October 2014 in a campaign against British Labour politician Luciana Berger, a Jewish Member of Parliament.
 A member of neo-Nazi group National Action had been sent to prison for sending her abusive messages over Twitter, and The Daily Stormer encouraged its readers to send her antisemitic messages, as long as they did not promote violence.
 It also gave out guidelines on how to limit traceability and create anonymous e-mail and Twitter accounts.
 Berger said she received 400 abusive messages in one week.
 The abuse was brought up in the British Parliament, where Speaker John Bercow deemed it "beneath contempt".

 Mariam Veiszadeh

-The Troll Army launched a campaign in February 2015 against Mariam Veiszadeh, an Afghan Australian Muslim activist who demanded that a T-shirt bearing the Australian flag reading "If you don't love it, leave" be withdrawn from sale at Woolworths.
+The "Troll Army" launched a campaign in February 2015 against Mariam Veiszadeh, an Afghan Australian Muslim activist who demanded that a T-shirt bearing the Australian flag reading "If you don't love it, leave" be withdrawn from sale at Woolworths.
 A woman was arrested for sending her abusive messages, and Anglin interpreted Veiszadeh's actions as curbing freedom of speech, which he believed "should be responded to with the most ridiculous conceivable hateful speech".